kawthar-boukahil-eng/kawthar-boukahil-eng/README.md

 # Hi there! 👋 I'm Kawthar

-I’m a junior software engineer and an innovative problem-solver.
+I’m a junior software engineer, co-founder of GuardIQ, and an innovative problem-solver.
 I thrive on challenges and love coding while listening to Eminem's masterpieces.
 Currently, I’m focused on building our own startup! 🚀

 ## 🌱 About Me
 - 🇩🇿 Based in Algeria
 - 🎓 Graduated with a Master’s in Software Engineering
 - 💻 Skills: PHP, Python, HTML, CSS, Bootstrap, Java, Machine Learning, SQL, and more
-- 🔍 Currently working on an IoT-based innovative startup project
+- 🔍 Co-founder of GuardIQ, an IoT-based innovative startup project
 - 💡 Always looking for creative solutions to big problems

 ## 📫 Get in Touch